 Exceptional art by emerging to established artists.
 A destination for impeccably curated Jewelry, Vintage Décor and more.

-If no one is at the gallery during normal business hours please text 337-277-4473
+If for some reason we are not at the gallery during regular business hours, please text us!
+337-277-4473

-If no one is at the gallery during normal business hours please text 337-277-4473
+If for some reason we are not at the gallery during regular business hours, please text us!
+337-277-4473

 alligator teeth earrings, old pawn sterling silver, turquoise and elegant necklace sets for everyday

 vintage glassware to decorative and functional objects

 genuine alligator accessories by and handbags by Cocodri to up-cycled light fixtures

 Kelly developed a personal style that he refers to as “modern primitive.”
 There are raw honesty and a balance of masculine and feminine elements to his work, which appears heavy-handed, yet deliberate and controlled.
 His sculptures have an openness in which people attach personal meaning to, therefore creating work that connects with people in their most positive thoughts and emotions — all balanced with smooth, sensual curves and meticulous surface details.